XiaoTaoWang/HiCPeaks/README.rst

 Version 0.1.0 (08/22/2018)
 --------------------------
 1. The first release.
-2. Add *toCooler* and *peak-plot*.
+2. Added *toCooler* and *peak-plot*.
-3. Add multiple process support.
+3. Added multiple process support.

-Pre-distribution (05/04/2015)
+Pre-Release (05/04/2015)
 -----------------------------
-1. Implement core algorithms of BH-FDR and HICCUPS
+1. Implemented core algorithms of BH-FDR and HICCUPS
-2. Immature interface